How to find financial support for energy efficiency upgrades

 Before applying for any loan finance, you should speak with an independent financial adviser to see whether a green loan is suitable for your business.

-Another step you could take is to contact your energy supplier as many offer small loans and grants for businesses to improve energy efficiency.
+- Contact your energy supplier.
+Many offer small loans and grants for businesses to improve energy efficiency.

 Funding from Lloyds Bank can support a broad range of investments in sustainable business – from small improvements in environmental impact, right through to large-scale renewable energy infrastructure.